Translating Classical Buddhism to Modern English

 34. “Suppose the king’s border city builds a high wall, making it quite strong and coating it with whitewash.
 Those inside the city are made secure, and external enemies are kept at bay.
 Thus, the noble disciple cultivates wisdom.
 He observes the law of arising and decline and attains the noble wisdom and insight that accords with this knowledge.
 He discerns and comprehends it in order to correctly end suffering.
 This is called the noble disciple attaining the wall of wisdom, which removes what’s bad and unskillful and cultivates good qualities.

 35. “Suppose the king’s border city provides for a reserve of water, hay, and firewood.
 Those inside the city are made secure, and external enemies are kept at bay.
-Thus, the noble disciple parts with desire and bad and unskillful things.
-With perception and examination, this seclusion produces joy and happiness, and he accomplishes and dwells in the first dhyāna.
+Thus, the noble disciple is secluded from desires and secluded from bad and unskillful things.
+While they notice and examine things, this seclusion produces joy and happiness in them, and they accomplish and dwell in the first meditation.
 He lives happily without want.
 Secure and happy, he brings about nirvāṇa naturally.

 36. “Suppose the king’s border city harvests much rice and stockpiles barley.
 Those inside the city are made secure, and external enemies are kept at bay.
-Thus, once perception and examination have stopped, the noble disciple has an inner stillness and unified mind.
-Without perception or examination, this samādhi produces joy and happiness, and he accomplishes and dwells in the second dhyāna.
+Thus, once noticing and examining things has subsided, the noble disciple has inner calm and a unified mind.
+Without noticing or examining things, this samādhi produces joy and happiness, and they accomplish and dwell in the second meditation.
 He lives happily without want.
 Secure and happy, he brings about nirvāṇa naturally.

 37. “Suppose the king’s border city stockpiles calabash beans, green grams, and lentils.
 Those inside the city are made secure, and external enemies are kept at bay.
-Thus, the noble disciple parts with joy and desire, and he arrives at equanimity and pursues nothing.
-With right mindfulness and right knowledge, he personally experiences the happiness which is described by noble people as the noble equanimity, mindfulness, happy abiding, and emptiness, and he accomplishes and dwells in the third dhyāna.
+Thus, parting with desire for that joy, the noble disciple lives in equanimity and pursues nothing.
+With right mindfulness and right knowledge, they personally experience happiness, about which the noble ones teach them the noble’s happy abiding place of detachment and mindfulness.
+They accomplish and dwell in the third meditation.
 He lives happily without want.
 Secure and happy, he brings about nirvāṇa naturally.

 38. “Suppose the king’s border city stores butter, oil, honey, sugarcane, syrup, fish, salt, and dried meat, all of which are plentiful.
 Those inside the city are made secure, and external enemies are kept at bay.
-Thus, the noble disciple’s pleasure ceases and his pain ceases.
-The basis of joy and sorrow having ceased, he is neither discomforted nor delighted.
-Equanimous, mindful, and pure, he accomplishes and dwells in the fourth dhyāna.
+Thus, the noble disciple’s pleasure ceases and their pain ceases.
+Their past joy and sorrow having ceased, they feel neither pain nor pleasure.
+With the purification of their equanimity and mindfulness, they accomplish and dwell in the fourth meditation.
 He lives happily without want.
 Secure and happy, he brings about nirvāṇa naturally.”

 39. Thus did the Buddha speak.
 The monks who heard what the Buddha taught rejoiced and approved.